EvolvingSysadmin/Practicum/pages/respond/respond.md

 * **Primary NIST CSF 2.0 Category**: [Incident Response Reporting and Communication](#incident-response-reporting-and-communication)

 ## NIST 2.0 Respond Categories

+The Respond Categories are designed to enable organizations to effectively manage and coordinate their response efforts, ensuring a swift and organized approach to security events.
+Key components include response planning, communications, analysis, mitigation, and improvements based on post-incident reviews.
+By strengthening these Categories, organizations can improve their ability to detect, contain, and mitigate the effects of security incidents, while ensuring that lessons learned are incorporated into future response strategies to enhance overall resilience.
+A list and description of each specific Respond Category can be found below:

 ![NIST CSF 2.0 Respond Categories](/img/respond-categories.png)